Skip to main content

 fi

-Configure container configurations for OS installation with the Containers Ready application
+Configure container configurations for installing an OS with the Containers Ready application

-When installing an OS with Containers Ready, you can use a script in the User data field to customize container configurations.
-To open the Portainer panel by domain, you must insert a script in the User data field:
+When installing an OS with the Containers Ready application, you can use a script in the User data field to configure container settings.
+To access the Portainer panel via a domain, you need to insert the following script into the User data field:

 #cloud-config